Taylor Swift Wasted No Time — She's Already Giving Back To Sexual Assault Survivors

-Maile M. Zambuto, CEO of Mariska Hargitay's Joyful Heart Foundation, told The Huffington Post on Wednesday that Swift contacted the organization about making a contribution.
+Maile M. Zambuto, CEO of Mariska Hargitay's Joyful Heart Foundation, told The Huffington Post on Wednesday that Swift contacted the organisation about making a contribution.

 Advertisement